Tales of Canine Cluelessness in the Human Personal Space Department as Shared by Dog Lovers

 Some dogs do understand our personal space.
 But if yours don't, well, you know who's boss.

-Either way, it's up to the dog owner if they want to solve this issue.
+Either way, it's up to the dog owner if they want to address this issue.
 Some don't really mind and even welcome those warm cuddles.
 Others embrace the opportunity to gently train their furry companions to respect boundaries while nurturing the bond they share.

 Regardless of the approach, what remains true is the enduring love and companionship between humans and their fur buddies.